bigbio/ibaqpy/benchmarks/README.md

 #### Coefficient of Variation (CV)

-> **TODO**: @PingZeng can you double-check the description of these sections, PXD016999 is not skin only, and also is not DIA, is TMT.
-Please review carefully.

-For the DIA experiment of PXD016999, all samples were from **skin** tissue.
+ For the DIA experiment of PXD016999, our **sdrf** only annotates experimental information from **skin**.
+We extract the shared proteins from all samples, calculate the coefficient of variation (CV) of these proteins across all samples, and then divide it by the number of proteins to obtain the average CV value.

 <center class="half">
 <img src='images/method_mean_cv_016999_lfq.png' style="height:400px;" />